goonstation/goonstation/.github/DEV_GUIDE.md

 ![](https://i.imgur.com/MxrZvHp.png)

-Be sure to always test not only if your changes work, but also if you didn't actually break something else that might be related.
+Be sure to always test not only if your changes work, but also if you didn't actually break something else that might be related- Dream Maker is a very old and occasionally fickle language, and sometimes it happens that things will just refuse to work.

 If you ever hit a brick wall, you can always ask the #imcoder channel in the [Discord](https://discord.gg/zd8t6pY).
 There's no such thing as a stupid question, and while, depending on activity, you might not always get an answer, it never hurts to ask.